SmartGridready/SmartGridready.github.io/source/home.rst

              <br>

-          Provides a link to the official SmartGridread libary where all available :term:`Functional Profiles` are listed.
+          Provides a link to the official SmartGridready libary where all available :term:`Functional Profiles` are listed.

         - * Architects and Planners